What is an API?

 An Application Programming Interface (API) is a set of data-driven functions that enables applications to communicate with each other.
 APIs create a connection between these applications so that data from one server, organization, or internet-based application can be used by another in their functions.
 The user or client requesting the function might not know what the basis for the code is, and isn’t required to, they just leverage the functionalities by requesting accessibility.

 Applications and software based on APIs have been an essential part of business growth since early 2000.
-Software developers strive to create interconnectivity between components, servers, and operating systems, and want to be able to share information.
+Enterprises strive to create interconnectivity between components, servers, and operating systems, and want to be able to share information.
 APIs make it possible to meet these goals without having to know the ins-and-outs of every system.

 The working of an API is explained in the figure below: